 Being such a tourist honey-trap means there’s no shortage of eateries in Venice, but finding somewhere decent is another matter.
 Our advice would be to grab light-lunch bites at one of the city’s barcari - small bars with even smaller dishes called cicheti (mini sandwiches, salads, cured hams and cheeses).
 They’re fast paced and often filled with locals; we sat next to a gondolier on his lunch break.

 When choosing a restaurant for dinner, it’s worth seeking the advice of your hosts.
-Otherwise (unless you’ve done your research) it’s a bit of a lucky dip; you might get outstanding authentic cuisine, you might get something utterly awful.
 For a taste of iconic Venice, dine outdoors at Caffé Florian (Italy's oldest café) on the Piazza San Marco, or head to the famous (and outrageously expensive) Harry’s Bar for world-class Bellinis and Carpaccio.

 - Communal dining

 - Take a 5-minute walk to the most famous square in Venice.
 The Piazza San Marco is the centre of the action with the glittering Basilica di San Marco, the historic Palazzo Ducale, and the Museo Corror